Dative-GPI/template/src/context/README.md

 ## Fixtures

 Fixtures for permissions and translations (and those you create) are generated programmatically.
-To do so, run the command `dotnet run` in the XXXXX.Context.Fixtures folder.
+To do so, run the command `dotnet run -- fixtures generate` in the XXXXX.Context.Migrations folder.
 This command will create XML files in the *Fixtures* folder will the data updated.
 You can also create fixtures in JSON files by hand.
+The name should be the DTO in kebab-case

 ## Migrations